IA. OVERVIEW

 Other Benefit Plans

 Accumulated leave, which is expected to be utilized within the next 12 months, is treated as short-term employee benefit.
 The company measures the expected cost of such absences as the additional amount that it expects to pay as a result of the unused entitlement that has accumulated at the reporting date.
-The company recognizes expected cost of shortterm employee benefit as an expense, when an employee renders the related service.
+The company recognizes expected cost of short-term employee benefit as an expense, when an employee renders the related service.

 The company treats accumulated leave expected to be carried forward beyond twelve months, as long-term employee benefit for measurement purposes.
-Such long-term compensated absences are provided for based on the actuarial
+Such long-term compensated absences are provided for based on the actuarial valuation using the projected unit credit method at the reporting date.
+Actuarial gains/losses are immediately taken to the statement of profit and loss and are not deferred.

-p) Share-based payment transactions:
+q) Share-based payment transactions:

 Employees Stock Options Plans ("ESOPs"):

-The grant date fair value of options granted to employees is recognized as an employee expense, with a corresponding increase in equity, over the period that the employees become unconditionally entitled to the options.
-The expense is recorded for each separately vesting portion of the award as if the award was, in substance, multiple awards.
+equity, over the period that the employees become unconditionally entitled to the options.
+The expense is recorded for each vesting portion of the award separately as if the award was, in substance, multiple awards.
 The increase in equity recognized in connection with share based payment transaction is presented as a separate component in Other Equity under "Employee Stock Options Outstanding Reserve".
 The amount recognized as an expense is adjusted to reflect the actual number of stock options that vest.

 Cash-settled Transactions: The cost of cash-settled transactions is measured initially at fair value at the grant date using a Binomial Option Pricing Model.
 This fair value is expensed over the period until the vesting date with recognition of a corresponding liability.
 The liability is remeasured to fair value at each reporting date up to, and including the settlement date, with changes in fair value recognised in employee benefits expense.
 The approach used to account for vesting conditions when measuring equity-settled transactions also applies to cash-settled transactions.

-q) Leases:
+r) Leases:

 At inception of a contract, the Company assesses whether a contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 To assess whether a contract conveys the right to control the use of an identified asset, the Company uses the definition of a lease in Ind AS 116.